derekito/BYOA-Pomodoro/Readme.md

 - Psychedelic gradient background
 - Glassmorphism effect
 - Responsive design
-- Calming whale song alert when timer completes
+- Om chant alert when timer completes

 ## How to Use